FlyersWeb/flyersweb.github.com/content/projects/2012-12-01/index.md

 I've worked with a team of 2 designers, 3 mobile developers and 2 web developers.

-As project example I've worked on the Eweclid education mobile application API with a MySQL database, a NodeJS back end and a BackboneJS front end.
+As an example I've worked on the Eweclid education mobile application API with a MySQL database, a NodeJS back end and a BackboneJS based back office system.

-I've also worked on the Evamerc customer satisfaction analytics dashboard using a PHP/Symfony2 back end and some HighchartJS quircks.
+I've also worked on the Evamerc customer satisfaction analytic dashboard using a PHP/Symfony2 back end and some HighchartJS quirks.

-Also some events landing pages with NodeJS MongoDB for the Sensis cultural agency.

 Ultimately I've worked on an appliance to the ADOMovil project tender which resulted in us winning the market.
-ADO is the biggest customer transportation company of Mexico and I made all project projection and deliverable plan for the mobile application.
+ADO is the biggest customer transportation company of Mexico and I made all project projection and deliverable plan for the back end part.

 Stack : AWS, Nodejitsu, Mysql, MongoDB, NodeJS, C# ASP.NET MVC, PHP/Symfony2 BackboneJS, HighchartJS, Telerik